What are the Physical Effects of Sadness on the Body?

 It might seem unusual to think that your brain is more active when you’re sad.
-But this happens because, during times of sadness, your brain is working much harder: more than 70 different regions are activated.
+However, this happens because your brain is working much harder during times of sadness: more than 70 different regions are activated.

 Even then the hippocampus, the front of the brain, and the temporal lobes are active.
-Remember that your brain uses 20% of all your energy, but during sad times it is working much harder.
+Remember that your brain uses 20% of all your energy, but during sad times it’s working much harder.

 This causes an elevated need for glucose to feed your brain.
 In turn it makes you crave sweets even more.

-When you’re sad, your serotonin decreases and that can affect you for the medium and long term.
+When you’re sad, your serotonin decreases and that can affect you in the medium and long term.
 It can even cause:

 - Obsessive compulsive disorder